CX-Box/cxbox-doc/docs/widget/fields/field/multivalueHover/multivalueHover.md

 # MultivalueHover

-`MultivalueHover` is a component that allows to view multiple values on mouse hover
+`MultivalueHover` is a component that allows to view multiple values on mouse hover.
+All fields are readonly.

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample224){:target="_blank"} ·